-I’ve started many seeds in pots this year.
-Many seeds means many labels!
+Many seeds starts means many labels!
 Almost all of the yogurt containers that I have saved over the winter, have been repurposed into tags.
 These label tags can be saved and used again next year too.
-I simply wrap each variety pile with an elastic band.

 The plastic lid makes 4 tags and after cutting the bottom and the thick rim of the container off, the sides can be sliced into 12-16 tags.
 I use a Sharpie felt pen to mark the type and variety.
 For example,”Cabbage” then below, so its still visible from the top of the tag, “SAVOY”.
 Once the Sharpie ink is dry, it won’t smudge.